top of page

 d_edited.jpg

-I aim to instill a sense of the presence of movement in my dance technique courses.
 The movement quality, teaching, and training are derived from Afro-Contemporary Modern, Ballet, Jazz, Hip-Hop, and Musical Theatre Dance.
-While my training is across the board, my focus and expertise are teaching movements of the African Diaspora.
-Decentering the eurocentric standard of dance technique and recentering the history of movement of West African, Caribbean, and Black social dance in the theory of modern, jazz, and hip hop styles, forms, and meanings.
 Whether teaching these techniques and styles individually or fusing them together, attention is focused on incorporating challenging compositions and designs to develop a conceptual awareness of space, time, and musicality.

 Please contact me directly for my CV